Arkiralor/DjangoRFTemplate/README.md

     - Create a `PostgreSQL` database in your machine as per the `Database Settings` in the `.env` file.
         - `PostgreSQL` setup instructions can be found [here](https://www.tutorialspoint.com/postgresql/postgresql_environment.htm).
-        - `PGAdmin` is a recommended tool for managing the `PostgreSQL` database and instructions for its own setup can be found [here](https://www.pgadmin.org/download/).
+        - `PGAdmin` is a recommended tool for managing a `PostgreSQL` database and instructions for its own setup can be found [here](https://www.pgadmin.org/download/).
     - Alternatively, you can use Amazon's [`RDS`](https://aws.amazon.com/rds/) service to create a managed instance of a `PostgreSQL` database.

         _If using Amazon's_ `RDS`_, change the following values in your_ `.env` _file to reflect the values of the_ `RDS` _database._